Secret Love Song: Chart performance

 "Secret Love Song" debuted at number 66 on the UK Singles Chart on 8 January 2016, selling 8,635 units.
 The following week, it sold 14,964 units and rose to number 34.
-It peaked at number six, making it their eighth top ten single to date.
+It peaked at number six, making it their eighth top-ten single.
 On 1 April 2016, the song was certified gold in the UK for selling over 400,000 copies.
 The song peaked at number 16 in Australia and has been certified double platinum for selling over 140,000 copies.
-The song has since become one of the group's best selling singles to date and one of the best selling girl group singles in the United Kingdom.
+The song has since become one of the group's best selling singles to date and one of the best-selling girl group singles in the United Kingdom between 1994 and 2019.

 Music video

 The accompanying music video for "Secret Love Song" was directed by Frank Borin. and was filmed at London Bridge and Tower Bridge.
-The music video was originally set to feature a same sex and an interracial couple.
+The music video was originally set to feature a same sex couple, a straight couple and an interracial couple.
 Thirlwall previously revealed on Twitter on 5 November 2015 that the group pictured the video to depict the struggles of an LGBT couple.
 Stomp Models required the couples to be relatable and emotional with "a cool or hip factor", and to act with a sense of longing and fulfilment.
 Thirlwall previously mentioned that the music video is "very different" from the group's previous visuals.

 When the video was released on 3 February 2016, six days later than expected, all the scenes featuring the same sex couple, the opposite sex couple and the interracial couple had been removed from the final cut which featured only connected scenes of the singers appearing solo and isolated from each other during the singing of the song.
 On its release, only British fans could access the video, before worldwide viewing was enabled a few days later.
-The final cut depicts the song narrative as an unresolved love triangle of one man and two women, each singing in solo isolation from each other.
+Thirlwall later expressed her annoyance at Syco for scrapping the LGBT narrative-led storylines from the final cut of the video.